jim bellamy's parents circa 2005

 The cranium contains, the cranium compresses,

-the cranium closes in - it is it's job to contract;
+the cranium closes in - it is it's

 and therefore we cannot forget our true births -